airr-community/common-repo-wg/recommendations.md

 repository and/or the data.

-**Next Step 3**: The AIRR Community will need to seek funding to develop and maintain a central registry of AIRR Data Commons compliant repositories.
+**Next Step 3**: The AIRR Community will need to seek funding to develop and maintain a central registry of AIRR Data Commons repositories.

 **Next Step 4**: The AIRR Community will need to seek funding to develop and maintain dedicated repositories for AIRR data.